clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 should as well to successfully run each of the four images currently described earlier on this page (ie: Fedora, Clear, Docker Ubuntu, CNCI).
-To run other images of your choosing you'd do similar to the above for pre-populating OS images, and similarly edit these two files on your controller node.
+To run other images of your choosing you'd do similar to the above for pre-populating OS images, similarly editing these two files on your controller node.

 If the controller is on the same physical machine as the scheduler, the